AljawharaK/SIEM-Threat-Detection-and-Automated-Response-Lab/README.md

 ### UFW Uncomplicated Firewall

-UFW (Uncomplicated Firewall) is a user-friendly front-end for managing iptables firewall rules, designed to simplify the process of configuring network security on Linux systems.
+UFW (Uncomplicated Firewall) is a user-friendly front-end for managing iptables firewall rules, designed to simplify the process of configuring network security on Linux systems and Docker container traffic.

 Core Features of UFW